 Requesting an EHC needs assessment yourself

-• you’ve recently moved into the country
+• you’ve recently moved into the country and your child needs a high level of support here

 • information about the nature, extent and context of their special educational needs